cakoose/github-preserve-url-fragment-in-auth-flow-browser-extension/ReadMe.md

 The browser extension is built into the "dist" folder.

+### To run in Firefox

+1. Navigate to: about:debugging#/runtime/this-firefox
+2. Click "Load Temporary Add-on..."
+3. Select the "manifest.json" file in this project's "dist" subfolder.

+To view the extension's JS console output, click the extension's "Inspect" button.

-## To run in Chrome
+### To run in Chrome

-1. Go to "chrome://extensions"
+1. Navigate to: chrome://extensions
 2. Enable "Developer mode" (top right)
-3. Click "Load unpacked".
+3. Click "Load unpacked"
 4. Select this project's "dist" subfolder.

-To view the extension's JS console output, click on the extension's "Inspect views background page" link.
+To view the extension's JS console output, click the extension's "Inspect views background page" link.